coderpatros/talks/README.md

 # Talks

+These are some of the talks I've previously presented.

+If you would like me to present at your event, participate in a panel discussion, etc, just reach out to me patrick.dwyer@owasp.org

-Feel free to use my content when preparing your own talks.
+If you are giving a talk, and would like to use my content when preparing your own talks you are welcome to.

 Attribution is of course appreciated.

-And if you do use my material ping me on Twitter [@coderpatros](https://twitter.com/coderpatros), I'd love to check out your talk.
+If you do use my material please let me know.
+I'd love to check out your talk.

 If a slide has existing attributions, please respect that and include it in yours.